 Easy & Healthy Pescatarian Meal Plan

-I’m all about keeping breakfast simple and healthy.
-I’m sharing two different customizable ideas for breakfast that you can rotate eat all week long.
-I know I don’t have time to make a fancy breakfast every day and I’m assuming you don’t either. 🙂
+Curious about what do pescatarians eat for breakfast?
+I'm all about keeping breakfast simple and healthy.
+I'm sharing two different customizable ideas for breakfast that you can rotate and eat all week long.
+I know I don't have time to make a fancy breakfast every day and I'm assuming you don't either. 🙂

 Avocado Toast may be cliche these days but added with eggs and fruit and it's a great vegetarian breakfast.
 Make yours simple and keep it plain or try a few of these creative ways to mix it up below!